South Dakota Court Records

 Petty Offenses, Misdemeanors, and Felonies in South Dakota

-The South Dakota legislature ranks crimes and offenses in the state into three broad categories based on their severity: petty offenses, misdemeanors, and felonies.
-Petty offenses are the least severe category while misdemeanors are more serious and felonies are the most severe.
-Conviction of these offenses have different penalties as defined under the South Dakota criminal code as well as other implications on an individual’s background check records.
-Summarily, South Dakota crimes are tried on the basis of these categories.
+The South Dakota legislature generally ranks crimes and offenses in the state into three broad categories based on their severity: petty offenses, misdemeanors, and felonies.
+Petty offenses are the least severe category, misdemeanors are more serious, and felonies are the most severe.
+The conviction of these offenses has different penalties as defined under the South Dakota criminal code and other implications on an individual’s background check records.
+In summary, South Dakota's crimes are tried based on these categories.

 What is a Felony in South Dakota?

 Felonies are the most severe crimes in the state of South Dakota.
-Felony violations attract the stiffest penalties, harsher than those of misdemeanors and petty offenses.
-Felony sentences in South Dakota range from 1-year imprisonment to death sentence (given to certain felony crimes).
+Felony violations typically attract the stiffest penalties, harsher than misdemeanors and petty offenses.
+Felony sentences in South Dakota range from 1 year imprisonment to a death sentence (given to certain felony crimes).
 Penalties may also include fines, probation, restitution, and other legal sanctions as prescribed in accordance with state laws (SD.
 Code.
-Law § 22–6–1)..
+Law § 22–6–1).

 Category of Felonies in South Dakota

-South Dakota divides felony violations into nine classes with presumptive sentence range prescribed for crimes that fall under each class (except otherwise directed by law).
+South Dakota divides felony violations into nine classes with presumptive sentence ranges prescribed for crimes that fall under each class (except otherwise directed by law).
 These include:

-- Class A Felonies: This category represents the most serious offenses in the state Penalties range from life imprisonment (without possibility of lesser sentence) to death sentence.
-Fines must not exceed $50,000
+- Class A Felonies: This category represents the most serious offenses in the state.
+Penalties range from life imprisonment (without possibility of lesser sentence) to death sentence.
+Fines should not exceed $50,000

-- Class B Felonies: Life imprisonment (without possibility of lesser sentence), fines must not exceed $50,000
+- Class B Felonies: Life imprisonment (without possibility of lesser sentence), fines should not exceed $50,000

-- Class C Felonies: Life imprisonment (with possibility of lesser sentence), fines must not exceed $50,000
+- Class C Felonies: Life imprisonment (with possibility of lesser sentence), fines should not exceed $50,000

 - Class 1 Felonies: Imprisonment not exceeding 50 years, fines not exceeding $50,000